Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Introduction

 The flow and forces generated by an oscillating sphere form a canonical problem in fluid mechanics, relevant from laboratory experiments to planetary interiors.
 Classical solutions describe viscous effects in simple configurations, whereas many geophysical systems additionally involve rotation, confinement and magnetic fields.
 In such environments, oscillations of electrically conducting fluids generate coupled viscous, rotational and magnetic boundary layers, which have not yet been addressed within a unified framework.

-The drag on a sphere moving in a fluid has been studied for more than two centuries.
-Early work was motivated by pendulum experiments aimed at determining the Earth’s figure, requiring accurate estimates of fluid resistance \citep{darrigol2002between}.
-In this context, motion is typically along a straight line (polar-mode forcing), and, unless stated otherwise, the studies below refer to this configuration.
-Fluid resistance was first measured by \cite{buat1779principles} and \cite{bessel1828ueber} and initially attributed to inertial effects. \cite{poisson1831memoire} then proposed a mathematical solution, partly consistent with added-mass estimates.
-However, controlled gas experiments by \cite{edward1829xviii} demonstrated that viscosity, not only density, influences the oscillation period, challenging the view that viscosity was exclusive to liquids.
-This led to Stokes’ seminal contributions.
-In Art.~9 of \cite{stokes1843on}, the inviscid flow generated by an oscillating sphere in a concentric spherical envelope was derived, correcting Poisson’s result.
-Viscous effects were later incorporated in \cite{stokes1851effect}, yielding both the flow and forces and providing one of the earliest successful applications of the Navier-Stokes equations with boundary conditions \citep{darrigol2002between}.
-These results were confirmed experimentally by \cite{meyer1871ueber} and extended by \cite{basset1888motion} to arbitrary linear acceleration.
+The drag on an oscillating sphere has been studied for more than two centuries, initially in connection with pendulum experiments aimed at determining the Earth's figure \citep{darrigol2002between}.
+Unless stated otherwise, the studies reviewed below concern rectilinear oscillations (polar-mode forcing).
+Early measurements by \cite{buat1779principles} and \cite{bessel1828ueber} attributed the fluid resistance primarily to inertial effects, while \cite{poisson1831memoire} proposed a mathematical solution consistent with added-mass estimates.
+Experiments by \cite{edward1829xviii} subsequently demonstrated the influence of viscosity on the oscillation period, motivating the seminal analyses of Stokes.
+In Art.~9 of \cite{stokes1843on}, the inviscid flow generated by an oscillating sphere in a concentric spherical enclosure was derived, correcting Poisson's result, while \cite{stokes1851effect} later incorporated viscous effects, subsequently confirmed by \cite{meyer1871ueber}, and, more recently, by careful experiments \citep{motz1966magnetohydrodynamic,dolfo2020experimental}.
+These results were extended to arbitrary linear accelerations by \cite{basset1888motion} and to transient motions by \cite{bromwich1929motion}.
+Stokes' solution remains one of the earliest successful applications of the Navier-Stokes equations with boundary conditions \citep{darrigol2002between}.

 Extensions to non-spherical geometries followed.
-Using the potential theory of \cite{green1828essay}, \cite{kirchhoff1876vorlesungen} derived solutions for irrotational flows around ellipsoids \citep[e.g. pp.~141, 144 of][for prolate and oblate cases]{lamb1924hydrodynamics}, while \cite{oberbeck1876ueber} treated viscous flows.
+Using the potential theory of \cite{green1828essay}, \cite{kirchhoff1876vorlesungen} derived irrotational solutions for ellipsoids \citep[e.g. pp.~141, 144 of][for prolate and oblate cases]{lamb1924hydrodynamics}, while \cite{oberbeck1876ueber} treated viscous effects.
 Spherical confinement for prolate spheroids was approximated by B74.
-A general overview is provided by \cite{happel1960low}, with analytical expressions for the drag on oscillating spheroids given by \cite{lai1972stokes}.
+General reviews are given by \cite{happel1960low}, and analytical drag expressions for oscillating spheroids by \cite{lai1972stokes}.